 Dr. Kendra Coulter holds the Chancellor’s Chair for Research Excellence and is Associate Professor and Chair of the Department of Labour Studies at Brock University.
 She is also a member of the Royal Society of Canada’s College of New Scholars, Artists and Scientists.
 She is an award-winning author and leading analyst of labour and public policy involving animals, including animal cruelty investigations and prevention work, and humane law enforcement.

-Coulter, K., & Fitzgerald, A. (In Press/Early view available).
+Coulter, K., & Fitzgerald, A. (2019).
 The Compounding Feminization of Animal Cruelty Investigation Work and Its Multispecies Implications.
 Gender, Work, and Organization.

 Coulter, K. (2019).
 Horses’ Labour and Work-lives: New Intellectual and Ethical Directions.
 In Equine Cultures in Transition: Ethical Questions.
 Edited by Jonna Bornemark, Petra Andersson, and Ulla Ekström von Essen.
 Milton Park: Routledge.